-A yellow fever vaccination certificate is required from travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.
+A yellow fever vaccination certificate is required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.

-No certificate required for direct travel from Australia or New Zealand.
+No vaccination certificate is required for direct travel from Australia or New Zealand.